EtzionR/fire-kite-analysis/README.md

 # fire-kite-analysis
-Use of data mining methods for explore the phenomenon of Kites fire from Gaza
+Use of data mining methods for explore the phenomenon of Fire-Kites launched from Gaza